Candidates have choices beyond the 401K

 401K and “The Match”

 This week’s post is on the topic of the 401k, explained in lay person’s terms.
-The benefits in the above mentioned infographic are relatively straightforward.
-I find that the 401K match has nuance that is usually misunderstood by younger generations so I am going to try to give a couple of high level thoughts on behalf of the company and the employee.
+The benefits in the above-mentioned infographic are relatively straightforward.
+I find that the 401K match has the nuance that is usually misunderstood by younger generations so I am going to try to give a couple of high-level thoughts on behalf of the company and the employee.
 Big thanks to one of the smartest guys I know.
 It would not have been able to be written without the help of a financial guru I really admire and consider a personal friend, @.
 Seriously, you should follow this guy.

 This post came up because of a couple of different reasons. @barstonel and I worked together at a Fortune 100 company and found that most recent graduates were not familiar with 401k’s.
 They had heard of the term, they knew it is a retirement plan, but they didn’t understand the mechanics and benefits.
 This makes complete sense.
 If our company is their first job out of school, they probably haven’t run into a 401k plan before.
 The schools are not providing education on the 401k and most of us don’t listen to our parents when they tell us to save money.
 Not fully understanding a 401k is understandable.
 I just can’t sit back and not do anything about it.